 You have no timeouts.

-You need to cross the plane and get your six points, and you need the extra point to win.
+You need to cross the plane and get your six points and you need the extra point to win.

-Now it's always hard for a Republican.
+Now, it's always hard for a Republican.

-And I'm telling you, this democratic socialist threat is real.
+And I'm telling you, this Democratic socialist threat is real.

 I lay it all out and live free or die.

-You go to Amazon.com, it's on sale now, 40% off because somebody had to lay out the definitive case.
+It's on sale now, 40% off because somebody had to lay out the definitive case.

-Once you give up your liberty and you buy into the false promises of failed socialism, you give up your freedom in the process, and freedom is taken away in an innumerable ways through their burdensome regulation, their confiscation of wealth and industry, and their destructive economic plans, and you will lose your freedoms.
+And freedom is taken away in innumerable ways through this system regulation, their confiscation of wealth and industry, and their destructive economic plans, and you will lose your freedoms.

 You give false security.

-That's that's the promise of socialism.
+That's the promise of socialism.

-We've had a lot of callers into the show during the pandemic, and they're from countries like you know, like Russia, like Venezuela, that have seen this, you know, Cuban refugees, people that came here, you know, for the promise of freedom and what it's all about.
+You know, we've had a lot of callers into the show during the pandemic, and they're from countries like Russia, like Venezuela that have seen this.

 A lot of them have been calling about your book because it rings true with them because they've actually lived the experience in a country that doesn't give what our country gives so handily to everybody.

-Like here's opportunity, do what you want with it, you know.
+Do what you want with it, you know.

 It's saying this is why America is so exceptional.